falldowngoboone/falldowngoboone-com/src/blog/composing-data-in-eleventy/index.md

 ## The use case

 I use [Prism.js](https://prismjs.com) to dynamically style my code blocks, and [the basic way to use Prism.js](https://prismjs.com/#basic-usage) relies on the presence of both a CSS file and a JavaScript file to be loaded on a page.
-The JavaScript adds classes to the code block based on the type of code block it is, and the CSS themes the block accordingly.
+The JavaScript adds classes to code blocks based on their type, and the CSS themes the blocks accordingly.
 The easiest (naive) way to include these assets in Eleventy is to add them directly to a global template:

 {% raw %}
 ```html